shardaya/sandityahardaya.github.io/_publications/2016-03-08-application-of-text-mining-for-classification-of-textual-reports-a-study-of-indonesia’s-national-complaint-handling-system.md

 Sosial or Social Security Card) and BLSM (Bantuan Langsung Sementara Masyarakat or Temporary Direct Cash Assistance), which were not well distributed or not on target.'
 date: 2016-03-08
-venue: 'Proceedings of the 2016 International Conference on Industrial Engineering and Operations Managemen'
+venue: 'Proceedings of the 2016 International Conference on Industrial Engineering and Operations Management'
 paperurl: 'https://ieomsociety.org/ieom_2016/pdfs/320.pdf'
 citation: 'I. Surjandari, C. Megawati, A. Dhini and I.B.N.
 Sanditya Hardaya.
 (2016).
 "Application of text mining for classification of textual reports: A study of Indonesia’s national complaint handling system" <i>Proceedings of the International Conference on Industrial Engineering and Operations Management</i>, pp. 1147-1156, March 2016.'
 ---